andreeapaul/php-hackathon-2022/README.md

 ### Data and Domain model
 In this section, please describe the main entities you managed to identify, the relationships between them and how you mapped them in the database.

 For the implementation of the solution I chose to create four tables in the database: admins, programmes, bookings and rooms.
 There is a one to many relationship between the rooms table and the programmes table, so the programmes table contains a foreign roomID key.
+In addition, the program table contains data on the beginning, end, and maximum number of participants allowed in a programme.
 There is a one-to-many relationship between the bookings table and the programmes table, because more users can register for each program.
 Thus, in the bookings table we can find the person's CNP and programmeID.

 In the admins table we find a list of admins, each with a random token in the random_token field so that the application knows if the request was sent by an admin or not.